 - Establishing that you are the rightful owner of the property

-Negotiating with the Prosecutor for Reduced Charges
+I Negotiate with the Prosecutor for Reduced Charges

 Eyewitness Misidentification in Robbery Cases

 Prosecutors often rely on eyewitness testimony to gain a conviction in a robbery case.
 The Florida Innocence Project conducted a post-conviction study of criminal cases in which a misidentification of the accused had occurred.
-They found that in 50 percent of the cases, eyewitness testimony was the primary evidence used against the accused during the trial, without other corroborating evidence such as a confession, forensic evidence or informant testimony.
-As a result, the Florida Innocence Project concluded that eyewitness testimony was the single most unreliable form of evidence accounting for the majority of convictions that have been overturned by DNA evidence.

 Factors Affecting Eyewitness Identifications

 Eyewitness identifications are often susceptible to suggestive identification procedures by the police.
-Examples include failing to follow proper procedures while conducting a photo lineup for a witness or failing to follow proper guidelines during a “show-up” identification for a witness at the scene of a crime.
-Many other factors can contribute to misidentification by an eyewitness including:
+Examples include failing to follow proper procedures while conducting a witness’s photo lineup or following appropriate guidelines during a “show-up” identification for a witness at the scene of a crime.

 - Limits of human memory